c-st/auto_areas/CONTRIBUTING.md

 1. Fork the repo and create your branch from `main`.
 2. If you've changed something, update the documentation.
 3. Make sure your code lints (using `scripts/lint`).
-4. Test you contribution.
+4. Test your contribution.
-5. Issue that pull request!
+5. Create that pull request!

 ## Any contributions you make will be under the MIT Software License